Pers8/obsidian-files/TOK essay.md

 - Consider different ways of thinking about the problem.
 - Investigate and evaluate different perspectives.
 - Identify, construct and evaluate both arguments and counter arguments.
-- Use specific examples or evidences.
+- Use specific examples or evidences to make a point or support a discussion.
 -